Semi-universality of CFT$_d$ entropy at large spin: Large Yang-Mills theory at high

 \subsubsection{Validity of the classical approximation}

-Is the thermodynamics of Kerr AdS$_5$ black holes well approximated in the classical approximation?
+Is the thermodynamics of Kerr-AdS$_5$ black holes well-approximated by the classical approximation?
 When all charges (i.e.\ $J_i$ and $\tau$) are of order $N^2$, quantum corrections to these classical formulae are famously subleading in $\frac{1}{N^2}$.
 Indeed, the most important of these quantum corrections captures the contribution of the bulk gas to the black hole partition function.
 This contribution is of order unity (compared to the order $N^2$ classical contribution of the black hole), confirming its interpretation as a one loop quantum effect.

 In this paper we are interested in black holes with charges governed by \eqref{lj}; these charges are allowed to be parametrically larger than $N^2$.
 The reader may wonder whether quantum effects at these large charges could be enhanced (so that they compare with or dominate the classical answer).
 While we have not considered this question very carefully, we see no indication that this is the case.
-The key point here is that the black hole temperature stays fixed (i.e.\ does not scale to an arbitrarily high value) in the scaling limit under consideration (see the third of \eqref{cansimp}).
+The key point here is that the black hole temperature stays fixed (i.e.\ does not scale to an arbitrarily high value) in the scaling limit under consideration (see the third equation of \eqref{cansimp}).
 For this reason, we expect the bulk gas -- and more generally the determinant around the black hole saddle -- to continue to contribute to the partition function, and all thermodynamical charges, at order unity, and so to be subdominant compared to the classical contribution.
 We leave further verification of this physically motivated expectation to future work.
 Of course the classical approximation fails when the $\omega_i$ approach close enough to unity; in this case quantum corrections are no longer negligible, but instead yield the grey galaxy solutions we study below.